JRVisuals/ld46-keepalive/README.md

     - [x] Allowing for multiple enemy types within a single wave
     - [x] Wave enemies should be weighted
   - [x] Refactor existing enemy manager to work with wave system

+#### Getting the Shop Working

+- [x] Get armor potion workin
+- [x] Have the heart be mask based rather than frames based to show 0-100 HP
+- [x] Tweak potions so they can't be purchased until they respawn
+- [x] Get spritesheets working
+- [x] Add cooldown to potions
+- [x] Add cooldown visual
+- [x] Further refactoring of shop inventory to make it more dynamic

 ## Tools Used